-[2] Total award fair value is the total fair value of equity-based compensation awards granted during the year ended December 31, 2022, and was determined at the date of grant.
-The fair value for the option-based award is determined using the Black-Scholes option-pricing model.
-The fair value for RUS is determined by using the five-day volume weighted average of the closing price of Shares at grant date.

-[3] The value of the stock option-based award was determined using the Black-Scholes option-pricing model for all Stock Options that were vested during the period.
-These include Stock Options that were granted in past periods that were vested during the year ended December 31, 2022.

-[4] The value of RSU awards that were vested during the period.
-These include RSUs that were granted in past periods that were vested during the year ended December 31, 2022.
+- [1] Total award fair value was the total fair value of equity-based compensation awards granted during the year ended December 31, 2023, and was determined at the date of grant.
+The fair value for the Stock Option based award was determined using the Black-Scholes option-pricing model.
+The fair value for RSU was determined by using the five-day volume weighted average of the closing price of Shares at grant date. - [2] The value of the Stock Option based award was determined using the Black-Scholes option-pricing model for all Stock Options that were vested during the period.
+These include Stock Options that were granted in past periods that were vested during the year ended December 31, 2023. - [3] The value of the RSU based awards was determined using the fair value of the RSUs at grant date that were vested during the period.
+These include RSUs that were granted that were granted in past periods that were vested during the year ended December 31, 2023.